DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-16-school-preparing-to-use-dfe-approved-materials-cip.md

 The journey works as follows;
 1. On signing in, the user selects the cohort they want to manage
 2. Assuming they have already [chosen the programme they want to do for this cohort](/manage-training/school-choosing-an-induction-programme/), they are presented with a list of tasks to perform
 3. The first task of *choose your induction programme* is already marked as **done**.
 The user is presented with information on this page on the decision they made, and what their options are if they want to change that decision.
+Note how the programme choice could change [if they get recruited by a provider, or report an incorrect sign up](#how-a-schools-programme-choice-changes-when-they-are-recruited-by-a-lead-provider-or-report-an-incorrect-sign-up).
 4. If second task of *Choose your training materials* has the status of **to do** the following pages walk the user through making the choice, and linking to external guidance giving a summary of the different options.
 If the task has the status of **done** the following page plays back the name of the training materials they have chosen and instructions on how to change this choice.
 5. The third task of *Add early career teachers and mentors* currently just provides the user with details on what information they need to gather when this functionality is finally released (~ July 2021)